npm/config/README.md

 ### `config.isDefault(key)`

-Returns `true` if the value is coming directly from the source defined in the default definitions, if the current value for the key config is coming from any other source, returns `false`.
+Returns `true` if the value is coming directly from the default definitions, if the current value for the key config is coming from any other source, returns `false`.

-Can be useful for avoiding or tweaking default values, e.g:
+This method can be used for avoiding or tweaking default values, e.g:

 >  Given a global default definition of foo='foo' it's possible to read that
 >  value such as: